2018 overnight camps in Arizona and beyond

 Friendly Pines Camp

 Ages 6-13.
-Horseback riding (bareback, English, Western), canoeing, kayaking, challenge course, climbing, dance, fencing, archery, fishing, hiking, guitar, crafts, photography and journalism, sewing, sports, singing, ultimate Frisbee and more.
-One- and two-week sessions June 11-July 22. $1,280-$2,330; discounts for siblings and multiple sessions; need-based financial aid.
+Horseback riding (bareback, English, Western), canoeing, kayaking, challenge course, climbing, dance, fencing, archery, hiking, guitar, crafts, photography and journalism, riflery, sewing, sports, singing, swimming, ultimate Frisbee, videography, waterskiing and more.
+One- and two-week sessions June 10-July 21. $1,350-$2,430; discounts for siblings and multiple sessions; need-based financial aid.
 ACA accredited.
+Also offers family camp.

 Girl Scouts Arizona Cactus-Pine Council